CSU-CS150B/CS150B-Lab-Instructions/BeePractical.md

 ```
 ## calc_averages(filtered_data)

-Given the filtered data from the earlier step, calculate and return the average for the Imidacloprid concentration (parts per billion), bee longevity in bioassay (days), and days paralyzed columns.
+Given the filtered data from the earlier step as a parameter to this function,

+calculate and return the average for three different columns of the table

+- the Imidacloprid concentration (parts per billion),

+- bee longevity in bioassay (days),

+- and days paralyzed.

+Return these three values in a tuple with the form (concentration, longevity, days).

+__We recommend you complete this using the helper function described below as it will make your life easier, however it can be completed without it.__
+### calc_average(data, column_index)
+This is a recommended helper function that you can use to find an average for a single column, doing this function would help you with the earlier function.

+The function takes two parameters, the data you want to look through and the index of the column that you want the average of.

+Then it finds the average value in that column.

 ## calc_minimums(filtered_data)

+Given the filtered data from the earlier step as a parameter to this function,

-Given the filtered data, calculate and return the minimum for the Imidacloprid concentration (parts per billion), bee longevity in bioassay (days), and days paralyzed columns.
+calculate and return the minimum for three different columns of the table,

+- the Imidacloprid concentration (parts per billion),

+- bee longevity in bioassay (days),

+- and days paralyzed.

+Return these three values in a tuple with the form (concentration, longevity, days).
+__We recommend you complete this using the helper function described below as it will make your life easier, however it can be completed without it.__

+### calc_minimum(data, column_index)
+This is a recommended helper function that you can use to find an minimum value for a single column, doing this function would help you with the earlier function.

+The function takes two parameters, the data you want to look through and the index of the column that you want the minimum of.

+Then it finds the minimum value in that column.
 ## calc_maximums(filtered_data)

+Given the filtered data from the earlier step as a parameter to this function,

-Given the filtered data, calculate and return the maximum for the Imidacloprid concentration (parts per billion), bee longevity in bioassay (days), and days paralyzed columns.
+calculate and return the maximum for three different columns of the table,

+- the Imidacloprid concentration (parts per billion),

+- bee longevity in bioassay (days),

+- and days paralyzed.

+Return these three values in a tuple with the form (concentration, longevity, days).
+__We recommend you complete this using the helper function described below as it will make your life easier, however it can be completed without it.__

+### calc_maximum(data, column_index)
+This is a recommended helper function that you can use to find an maximum value for a single column, doing this function would help you with the earlier function.

+The function takes two parameters, the data you want to look through and the index of the column that you want the maximum of.

+Then it finds the maximum value in that column.
-print_stats(user_input, stat_type, stats)
+## print_stats(user_input, stat_type, stats)

 This function takes the user’s input, the type of statistic you are printing, and the statistics that will be printed.
 The statistics should show 2 decimal places.